Wittlich Hauptbahnhof

 Wittlich Hauptbahnhof is a railway station for the town of Wittlich in the German state of Rhineland-Palatinate and is on the Koblenz–Trier line (Moselle line).
 Until the closure of the Wengerohr–Daun and Wengerohr–Bernkastel-Kues lines, it was a junction station and a regional rail node.
 Today it is the only station in Wittlich.

 The station is located in the district of Wengerohr and the station was called Wengerohr station until 27 September 1987.
-The station has only five pairs of InterCity trains and one pair of Intercity-Express trains each day and is one of the smallest long-distance stations in Germany.

 History

 The Moselle line from Koblenz to Trier was built between 1874 and 1879.
 Due to the extensive meandering of the middle Moselle, the line left the Moselle valley at Pünderich and was then built on a relatively straight route through the Wittlich Depression to Trier.
 Wengerohr station was opened on the line in the formerly independent town of Wengerohr when the Moselle line was built.

 With the line away from the Moselle, many wine-growing towns were not connected to the rail network.
 Thus, in the following years, branch lines were built to some of these towns.
 In 1883, the branch line from Wengerohr station to Bernkastel-Kues was completed.
 This followed the course of the Lieser to meet the Moselle in the village of Lieser.

 In order to connect Wittlich to the rail network, another branch line was built from Wengerohr station shortly later and opened on 11 April 1885 together with Wittlich station.
 This branch line was extended 25 years later to Daun.
 Even after the connection with the Eifel Cross Railway, the traffic on the southern section between Wengerohr and Wittlich was significantly greater than in the rest of the line.

 The town of Wengerohr was incorporated as part of Wittlich on 7 June 1969; nevertheless the station was not renamed.
 Even after the closure of passenger services between Daun and Wittlich on 1 November 1981 and between Wengerohr and Bernkastel-Kues on 2 June 1984, the station retained its importance as a junction on the branch line from the Moselle line to Wittlich.
 On 27 September 1987, the station’s name was changed to Wittlich Hauptbahnhof, while the former Wittlich station was renamed Wittlich (Stadt) ("Wittlich (town)") station.
 The rest of the branch to Wittlich (Stadt) station was closed only a year later on 25 September 1988.